-The University Security office is located on the first floor of Lovett Hall.
+The Office of Safety and Emergency Management is located on the first floor of Lovett Hall.
 Lovett Hall is located on the southwest corner of Frazer Street and North Cory Street on the Main Campus.

-University Security provides the following services:
+The Office of Safety and Emergency Management provides the following services: